How to do an Aries Release

 2. What is SCM release tag or label for "Aries :: Top Parent POM"? (org.apache.aries:parent) parent-0.5: :

-i.e. take the default for the first two questions, and set the new development version to be the same as the one you are releasing!
-This is because you don't know whether the next version released from the trunk will have a major, minor or micro version number change - you won't know until those changes are made! - so leave it for the person making those changes to make the decision and move to module-new version-SNAPSHOT.
+i.e. take the defaults for the last two questions, but change the release version if required.
+The last person doing a release didn’t know whether the next version released from the trunk would have a major, minor or micro version number change - they couldn’t know until those changes were made!

 Closing the staging repository